A weak regularity lemma for polynomials: Weak Regularity

 \subsubsection{Linear spaces of polynomials}

 Here we prove several useful properties of linear spaces of polynomials, which will be used in the proof of the rank-regularity lemma and the weak regularity lemma.
-We begin with some convenient definitions.
+We begin with some useful notation.